If you are planning a short stay in Donegal, here are some of the best things to do and see.

 See the spectacular Slieve League sea cliffs from a new angle by catching a boat tour from Teelin Pier.
 There’s always the chance to spot dolphins, whales, seals or basking sharks in these waters.
 On a good day, you can also take a dip in a quiet cove.

-Family holidays are all about making memories, and a short break in Donegal is a guaranteed trip to remember.
-The only challenge is deciding what to do first on your visit.
+Family holidays are all about making memories, and a short break in Donegal always delivers.
+The only challenge is deciding what to do first on your visit and our Donegal destination page can help you plan a holiday to remember.